CrisSherban/CrisSherban/README.md

 I like fixing and building things.

 ## Short history of me:
+* Currently about to start a PhD
-* Currently doing research in deep learning for antibodies @Bayer in Germany :de:
+* 1+ year in researching at the intersection of deep learning and biology @Bayer in Germany :de:
 * Ex-IBMer in Data Science and Engineering in Belgium :belgium:
 * Graduated from University of Bologna :it: - MSc in Artificial Intelligence
 * Graduated from University of Florence :it: - BSc in Computer Science & Engineering :computer: